cartalyst/manuals/platform/themes/introduction.md

 1. `name` is the name of your theme
 2. `name/assets` is the global assets folder.
 Any assets that should / could be shared between extensions should be placed here.
 3. `name/extensions` is a folder in which we place all of our extensions' theme files within.
+4. `name/extensions/vendor1` is an example vendor.
+As of Platform 1.1, extensions are organized into vendors.
-4. `name/extensions/extension1` is an example extension.
+4. `name/extensions/vendor1/extension1` is an example extension.
 It has the following file structure:
    - `assets` is the folder within the extension where all it's assets live.
 This folder's contents are the same as the `name/assets` folder listed earlier.
    - `template1.blade.php` is an extension's template file.
 It contains HTML, helper tags and commands to add assets to the template.
 5. `name/templates/default.blade.php` is the default template your extension files will extend.
 We'll cover this more in depth later on.
 We use Laravel's [Blade templating engine](http://laravel.com/docs/views/templating) for our templates, but you don't have to.